renpy/renpy/sphinx/source/transitions.rst

     Also: **slideawayright, slideawayup, slideawaydown**

-    Slides the new scene in the given direction.
+    Slides the old scene in the given direction.
 Instances of the :func:`CropMove` transition class.

 .. var:: irisin